Exige S 2ZZ-GE 48mm 4-1 Manifold & Catalyser

 A short, well-designed and built 4-1 manifold will allow the SC to do its job much more efficiently.
 Looking at more mundane design features (but no less important IMO), the 2bular 4-1 uses a 10mm thick Stainless head flange to bolt to the cylinder head.
 Now that material LOVES to expand when heated - a LOT.
 So our head flange has expansion slots laser-cut into it to allow for this.

 Always look for the design features shown on this 2bular 4-1 when comparing SC manifolds in the Lotus market.
 That 10mm thick stainless head-flange with its expansion slots.
 The stepped primary pipes flowing into the hand-fabricated 4-1 merge collector.
 No sharp bends.
-The doughnut gasket held by M10 bolts and conical springs allowing enough flexibility to cope with the excessive engine/transmission movement of the 2ZZ-GE install.
+No slip-on collectors with springs.
+These leak and the ECU does not like leaking manifolds!
+CEL's guaranteed.
+The doughnut gasket cup held by M10 bolts and conical springs allows enough flexibility to cope with the excessive engine/transmission movement of the 2ZZ-GE install.
 Everything TIG-welded - no squirt-gun/MIG welding.

 Only 2bular design and build a 4-1 manifold specifically for each of the Toyota 2ZZ-GE SC'd engines.
 Our MP45 4-1 (Elise SC) is different from our MP62 4-1 (Exige S) and we have a larger-bore 4-1 for the Harrop 1320 installs.
 No manifold can work to optimum on the three different SC's - there is no compromise on the 2bular.